nearform/udaru/docs/authmodel.md

 # Examples of organization structures modeled with Udaru

 Access to resources can be modeled in Udaru through the elements that it provides: Organizations, Teams, Users.
 Policies can be attached to any of these elements.
-See more details in the [Authorization Introduction][]
+For more details, see the [Udaru Introduction][].

 The usual modeling case is to build independent organizations, each organization having teams (or nested teams) attached to them and users attached to teams.
 Policies are attached to Organizations, Teams or Users.